 If you were to travel back in time to the year 2005 and type the same query into the Google search bar, you would see quite a different SERP.
 There would be no map, and likely no links relevant to your geographic position.

-Here’s a comparison of how SERPs have changed over the years:
+Here’s a comparison of how SERPs and Google have changed and updated over the years:

 As you can see, the earliest SERPs consisted solely of links.
 And while there are still quite a few similarities between SERPs of yesteryear and today, the image on the right shows just how much things have changed.
 The modern SERP contains much more than links.
 Users can see information about their query in the knowledge graph, get links to related queries and even see relevant social media posts.

-The purpose behind SERP features is to provide users with as much relevant information as possible while offering a smooth user experience.
-For instance, the Knowledge Graph, which we will explain in detail further on, is there to provide general information at a glance.
+The purpose behind a Google SERP feature is to provide users with as much relevant information as possible while offering a smooth user experience.
+For instance, the Knowledge Graph, is there to provide general information at a glance and help answer people’s questions without them having to look at tons of websites.
 In addition, social media results help users understand up-to-the-minute trends.

 SERP features make it easier for users to get exactly what they need so they can take the next step as quickly as possible.
 So, if a user is driving around town and searches for ‘ice cream shops’ on their mobile device, Google will help them find the best ice cream shop within driving distance.
 SERP features provide depth and context to organic results.